iter8-tools/iter8/mkdocs/docs/user-guide/tasks/collect.md

     - url: http://iter8-app-candidate.default.svc:8000
 ```

-Set the number of app versions to 2.
-Generate load and collect built-in metrics for the second version only.
+Generate load and collect built-in metrics for only the second version of an app.
 ```yaml
 - task: gen-load-and-collect-metrics
   with: